CS61D/website/docs/Assignments/forms.md

     * A domain name (alphanumeric characters, dots, hyphens) after the "@" symbol.
     * A top-level domain (like .com, .org, etc.) with at least two letters (alphabetic characters).
 :::tip
-We suggest using Zod's `.email()` validation method, rather than manually enforcing email formatting (e.g. with regex).
+We suggest using Zod's `.email()` validation method.
+You should not have to worry about manually enforcing email formatting (e.g. with regex).
 :::

 #### 2. First Name (required)